 Another one of my twisted fairy-tale retellings — though this one is less Lovecraftian than the rest.
 It isn’t a spoiler to say this one is based on “Beauty and the Beast,” but for anything more, you’ll have to read the story!

 It appeared in Apex Magazine #39, in August 2012, and was reprinted in The Book of Apex: Volume 4, which collects fifteen issues’ worth of the magazine in both print and electronic forms.
-It was also reprinted in my collection Monstrous Beauty in October 2014, in the magazine Frozen Wavelets in January 2020, and another forthcoming in Flash Fiction Online.
+It was also reprinted in my collection Monstrous Beauty in October 2014, in the magazine Frozen Wavelets in January 2020, and in Flash Fiction Online in October 2020.
 Furthermore, I’m delighted to say it became the first piece of mine translated into Spanish, courtesy of the blog “Cuentas para Algernon” — if you read that language, check out “Esperando a que Bella . . .”, or listen to the translation in audio!

 The last paragraph of the story is just devastating.